Six Steps to Success in End of Life care for Care Homes

 Aim of Course:

-Duration: The course is six sessions over a three-month period.
+Duration: The course consists of six sessions delivered over a three-month period

 Course Content: